whitehole07/space-structure-fem/README.md

 </p>

 # Example
-An example is reported hereafter, see the full example [here](examples/example_1.m).
+An example is reported hereafter, see the full version [here](examples/example_1.m).
 ```MATLAB
 %% Build structure
 str = Structure([ ...